 Pot Grabbers vs. Handles

 Most sets include at least one gripper or a removable handle.
-Our favorite handles were the ones that could lock on to the pot, like the one found in the MSR Quick 2 System, the ones included with GSI Outdoors cook kits, and the industry-leading, locking and universal, handle of the Primus PrimeTech 2.3L Pot.
+Our favorite handles were the ones that could lock on to the pot.
 This way you don't have to continuously grip the handle to make sure it stays on while stirring.
-This is a welcomed improvement over the older style grippers, like the one found with the MSR Alpine 2 set and the Optimus Terra HE.
-These latter products use a simple hinged pair of side grip pliers.
+This is a welcomed improvement over the older style grippers.
+These use a simple hinged pair of side grip pliers.
 As soon as you relax your grip or let go, the handle dislodges, which means wasted food and a mess.

 Some pots have fixed handles that wrap around the sides when not in use.
 While this eliminates the need for an extra piece (which can get lost), if the hinge on the handle breaks you are then left with no way to grab your pots.
 Always be sure to keep your flame more narrow than the diameter of your pot to avoid this issue.
 Overall, we prefer removable handles.The Extras